By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Adam Bienkov at Business Insider reports this morning that Ireland now will quarantine British travelers because of the United Kingdom’s “significantly poorer” response to the contagion.

 More from Publishing Perspectives on the ContentShift program is here.
-More from us on the German market is here. and more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here and at the CORONAVIRUS tab at the top of each page of our site.
+More from us on the German market is here.
+And more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here.